One more chance: Innovative in-home drug rehab program offers hope

-There’s a new type of program that allows drug addicts to receive treatment at the comfort and privacy of their homes.
+There’s a new type of program that allows substance abusers to receive treatment at the comfort and privacy of their homes.
 The innovative addiction recovery program developed by Aware Recovery Care is providing struggling addicts with a third — or fourth — chance at sobriety; and it seems to be working better than traditional inpatient and outpatient drug rehabilitation programs.

 Emily Gendreau, 18, knew she had to quit drugs or quit living.
 Her addiction to heroin and prescription painkillers had taken control of her life.
 She had been arrested, expelled from school, and sent away to a residential rehab program for 30 days by the time she was a senior in high school.